hafdont/alx-higher_level_programming/0x00-python-hello_world/README.md

 11. How to print a specific message to stderr in Python and exit with status code 1 without using print?
 12. How to create a Shell script to compile a Python script file specified in an environment variable?
 13. How to write a Python function magic_calculation(a, b) that matches specific Python bytecode?

+The magic_calculation function is a simple Python function that takes two parameters, a and b, and performs a mathematical operation based on the provided bytecode.

+1. Function Signature:
+def magic_calculation(a, b):: This line defines a function named magic_calculation that takes two parameters, a and b.

+3. Mathematical Operation:

+a ** b: This part of the expression calculates a raised to the power of b.
+It uses the ** operator for exponentiation.

+4. Addition:
+98 + (a ** b): The result of the exponentiation operation is added to the constant 98.

+5. Return Statement:
+return 98 + (a ** b): The function returns the final result of the addition.

+So, the function essentially computes the value of 98 added to the result of raising a to the power of b.
+If you call this function with specific values for a and b, it will return the result of this mathematical operation.